bbauska/Coursera-Bootstrap/readme.md

 looked at the use of the container, row, and column classes in order to design our web page a little bit nicer.

-In the second part of the exercise which will follow this, we\'re going to add more to try and improve the way these web pages are rendered.
+In the second part of the exercise which will follow this, we&apos;re going to add more to try and improve the way these web pages are rendered.

 It is still not to my satisfaction.